-Lenovo's fiscal year 2016/17 annual report with the theme "Different is Better" has won the "Excellence Award for H Share & Red Chip Entries" by The Hong Kong Management Association (HKMA).
+Lenovo's fiscal year 2017/18 annual report with the theme "Different is Better" has won the "Excellence Award for H Share & Red Chip Entries" and "Citation for Environmental, Social and Governance Disclosure" in the Best Annual Reports Awards by The Hong Kong Management Association (HKMA).
 Such award fully demonstrates our leading international best practices of our Annual Report.